kavia-common/network-management-5556-5684/BackendAPIService/README.md

 - Index on `type` (name: `idx_type`)
 - Index on `status` (name: `idx_status`)

-Note:
-- Device identification uses MongoDB ObjectId (`_id`).
-The `name` field is no longer uniquely indexed and can be updated.

 ## Using the DB helpers in code

 The `app/db.py` module exposes the following functions: